pnieves2019/MAELAS/README.md

 optional arguments:

   -h, --help      Show this help message and exit

+  -mode MODE            -mode 1: Scheme for the direct calculation of the
+                        magnetostrictive coefficients. -mode 2: Scheme for the direct calculation of the magnetoelastic constants.
+                        Mode 2 is more accurate for non-cubic symmetries (default: 2)

-  -i POS          Name of the initial non-distorted POSCAR file (default:
+  -i POS                Name of the initial non-distorted POSCAR file
-                  POSCAR)
+                        (default: POSCAR)

-  -n NDIST        Number of distorted states for each magnetostriction mode
+  -n NDIST              Number of distorted states for the direct calculation
-                  (default: 7)
+                        for each magnetostriction coefficient (-mode 1) or magnetoelastic contant (-mode 2)(default: 7)

-  -s STRAIN       Maximum value of the parameter s for the deformation gradient Fij(s) to generate the distorted POSCAR files (default: 0.01)
+  -s STRAIN             Maximum value of the parameter s for the deformation
+                        gradient Fij(s) to generate the distorted POSCAR files (default: 0.01)

-  -k KP           VASP automatic k-point mesh generation to create the KPOINTS
+  -k KP                 VASP automatic k-point mesh generation to create the
-                  file (default: 60)
+                        KPOINTS file (default: 60)

-  -g              Generation of required VASP files for the calculation of
+  -g                    Generation of required VASP files for the direct
+                        calculation of magnetostriction coefficients (-mode 1)
-                  magnetostrictive coefficients.
-Notation of the generated
-                  output files: POSCAR_A_B (volume-conserving distorted cell
+                        or magnetoelastic constants (-mode 2).
+Notation of the generated output files: POSCAR_A_B (distorted cell
+                        where A=magnetostriction coefficient (-mode 1) or
-                  where A=magnetostriction mode, B=distorted cell), INCAR_A_C
+                        magnetoelastic constant (-mode 2), B=distorted cell),
-                  (non-collinear calculation where A=magnetostriction mode,
+                        INCAR_A_C (non-collinear calculation where C=spin
-                  C=spin orientation case), INCAR_std (collinear calculation).
+                        orientation case), INCAR_std (collinear calculation).
                         How to run the VASP calculations: For each generated POSCAR_A_B one should run first a collinear calculation using INCAR_std and use the generated WAVECAR and CHGCAR files to run non-collinear calculations for each INCAR_A_C using the same POSCAR_A_B.
-It also generates bash scripts to run VASP calculations easily (vasp_maelas, vasp_jsub,
+It also generates bash scripts to run VASP calculations easily (vasp_maelas, vasp_jsub, vasp_0)
-                  vasp_0) and to get calculated OSZICAR_A_B_C files (vasp_cp_oszicar)
+                        and to get calculated OSZICAR_A_B_C files
+                        (vasp_cp_oszicar)

-  -d              Derivation of magnetostrictive coefficients from the energy
+  -d                    Derivation of magnetostriction coefficients (-mode 1)
-                  written in the OSZICAR files.
-WARNING!: OSZICAR files must be in the same folder where you run MAELAS using the notation OSZICAR_A_B_C obtained for POSCAR_A_B and
-                  INCAR_A_C.
-Distorted POSCAR files (POSCAR_A_B) must be in this folder too (jointly with the initial non-distorted POSCAR which should be specified using tag -i).
-Specify the number of distorted states to be considered in the calculation of magnetostrictive coefficients using tag -n.
+                        or magnetoelastic contants (-mode 2) from the energy written in the OSZICAR files.
+WARNING!: OSZICAR files must be in the same folder where you run MAELAS using the notation OSZICAR_A_B_C obtained for POSCAR_A_B and INCAR_A_C.
+Distorted POSCAR files (POSCAR_A_B) must be in this folder too (jointly with the initial non- distorted POSCAR which should be specified using tag -i).
+Specify the number of distorted states to be considered in the calculation of magnetostriction
+                        coefficients using tag -n, and the same maximum applied strain (tag -s) used in the generation of VASP input files.
+Energy values extracted from
-                  Energy values extracted from OSZICAR_A_B_C files are shown in files ene_A_C.dat and fit_ene_A_C.png.
+                        OSZICAR_A_B_C files are shown in files ene_A_C.dat and fit_ene_A_C.png.
 The energy difference between the two spin configurations for each magnetostriction mode are shown in Figs. dE_A.png

-  -r              Generation of required VASP files for the cell relaxation
+  -r                    Generation of required VASP files for the cell
+                        relaxation

   -m                    Generation of required VASP files to test MAE

+  -s1 SPIN1 SPIN1 SPIN1
-  -s1 s1x s1y s1z     First spin direction to calculate MAE
+                        First spin direction to calculate MAE: s1x s1y s1z

+  -s2 SPIN2 SPIN2 SPIN2
-  -s2 s2x s2y s2z     Second spin direction to calculate MAE
+                        Second spin direction to calculate MAE: s2x s2y s2z

-  -b              Calculation of the magnetoelastic constants from the
+  -b                    Indirect calculation of the magnetoelastic constants
+                        from the calculated magnetostriction coefficients and
+                        provided elastic tensor (-mode 1) or indirect calculation of the magnetostrictive coefficients from
-                  calculated magnetostrictive coefficients and provided
+                        the calculated magnetoelastic constants and provided
-                  elastic tensor.
-For this option the tag -d must be included as well as tag -e with the elastic tensor file
+                        elastic tensor (-mode 2).
+For this option the tag -d must be included as well as tag -e with the name of the elastic tensor file

-  -e ELAS         File with the elastic tensor data in the same format and
+  -e ELAS               File with the elastic tensor data in the same format
-                  units (GPa) as it is written by ELAS code (file ELADAT).
+                        and units (GPa) as it is written by ELAS code (file ELADAT).
 You can check this format in the Examples folder

   -sp SYMPRE            Tolerance for symmetry finding (default: 0.01)

   -sa SYMANG            Angle tolerance for symmetry finding (default: 5.0)

   -sg SG0               Space group number 1-230.
-If it is equal to 0, then it will be determined by a symmetry analysis (default: 0)
+If it is equal to 0, then it
+                        will be determined by a symmetry analysis (default: 0)

   -c CORE               Number of cores for the VASP calculation (default: 24)

   -t TIME               Number of maximum CPU hours for the VASP calculation
                         (default: 48)

   -f VASP_FOLD          Folder where you will run VASP calculations (default:
                         /scratch)

   -mp MPI               Command for mpi run of VASP (default: mpiexec.hydra)

-  -a P_ID         Project id for running jobs in HPC facilities (default:
+  -a P_ID               Project id for running jobs in HPC facilities
-                  OPEN-X-X)
+                        (default: OPEN-X-X)

   -l LOAD_MODULE        Module of VASP that should be loaded (default:
                         VASP/5.4.4-intel-2017c-mkl=cluster)

   -q QUEUE              Type of queue to be used for VASP calculations in HPC
                         facilities (default: qprod)
 ```

 ---------------------------------------------------------------------------------